Innuendo

 Written by Queen

-Appears on: Innuendo, Track 9
+Innuendo, Track 9

 Written by Queen

-Appears on: Hints of Innuendo promo tape
+Hints of Innuendo Promo cassette

 Delilah (Demo Version) 4:16